-“The Ten Commandments,” Cecil B. De Mille’s last feature (he died in 1959), is his most extravagant, displaying his signature narrative and visual strategies of the past four decades.
+“The Ten Commandments,” Cecil B. De Mille’s last feature (he died in January 1959), is arguably his best work–it is his most extravagant film, displaying his signature narrative and visual strategies of the past four decades.

 The picture’s all-star cast includes.
 Charlton Heston, Yul Brynner, Anne Baxter, Edward G. Robinson, Yvonne De Carlo, Debra Paget, John Derek, Cedric Hardwicke, H.B.
 Warner, Judith Anderson, Vincent Price, John

 Carradine, and Woody Strode as the king of Ethiopia.

 The epitome of kitsch, “Ten Commandments” is full of the absurdities vulgarities, and excessiveness that one expects of a DeMille work.

 Not surprisingly, the biblical epos is based on a shallow, often preposterous scenario, co-written by Aeneas MacKenzie, Jesse Lasky Jr. and Jack Gariss, It is based on several sources: The Prince of Egypt by Dorothy Clarke Wilson, Pilar of Fire by the reverend J.H.
 Ingraham, and On Eagle’s Wings by the reverend G.E.
 Southon.
 Additional subplots and characters derive from the biblical ancient texts of Josephus, Eusebius, Philo, and even the Midrash.